EmilGHenriksen/RPFS-reproducibility/README.md

 ## Generate table 2 (from scratch)
 Run the competition benchmark with and without RPFS, and produce a table comparing the results.

-Note: this will take a *long* time to run.
+Note: this will take a *very long* time to run.

 ### Requirements
  - OS: Linux